 The Texas Southern University Debate Team is internationally renowned.
-Organized under the leadership of Dr. Thomas F. Freeman more than 70 years ago, the Team attracts approximately 25-50 students annually.
+Organized under the leadership of the late Dr. Thomas F. Freeman more than 70 years ago, the Team attracts approximately 25-50 students annually.
 Students may be introduced to the Forensic Arts for the first time or continue involvement with debate activities that may have started in high school.
 The Forensic Arts include: Parliamentary Debate, Lincoln Douglas Debate, Individual Parliamentary Debate, Persuasive Oratory, Informative Speaking, After Dinner Speaking, Poetry, Prose, Dramatic and Duo Dramatic Interpretation, Impromptu and Extemporaneous Speaking, and Reader’s Theater.

 The Debate Team office is a popular tourist attraction for visitors to the campus, to see the thousands of trophies won by the team and the numerous photos of students in competitions around the world.
 Other memorabilia in the office attests to the popularity of this campus organization- the certificates of achievement, merit awards and proclamations from national dignitaries